1. ORIGIN OF OCEAN SALT

 typically feature yield runoff coefficients in the range

-6. THE DESIGN OF MAN
+6. THE DESIGN OF HUMANS

 In recent times, but more so over the past one hundred years, humans have tended to settle semiarid and arid lands, where the available water may be insufficient to satisfy all needs, including natural and anthropogenic.
 The natural needs are those of the prevailing ecosystem, which requires water for its normal functioning.
 The anthropogenic needs are those imposed by human settlement, demonstrably for food and fiber, but also for domestic and industrial uses.
 For instance, the limit between semiarid and arid regions is 400 mm (16 in) of mean annual precipitation.8 This should correspond roughly (in a fully exorheic basin) with a yield runoff coefficient K around 0.2.
 Often, this amount of water proves to be insufficient to satisfy all perceived needs.